-Plans for the building — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-75).
+Plans for the building — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-75).

-In about 1955, 8 Gloucester was purchased by real estate dealer Thomas J. Diab.
-In March of 1957, he filed for (and subsequently received) permission to legalize the occupancy as nine apartments, which he indicated was the occupancy when he acquired the building “about one and one-half years ago” and “shows every evidence of having been used as such for at least the past ten years.”
+On December 22, 1955, 8 Gloucester was acquired from Elizabeth Hollander by real estate dealer Thomas J. Diab.
+In March of 1957, he filed for (and subsequently received) permission to legalize the occupancy as nine apartments, which he indicated was the occupancy when he acquired the building, stating that the building “shows every evidence of having been used as such for at least the past ten years.”

-By 1962, 8 Gloucester was owned by the Lister Realty Corporation.
+The property subsequently changed hands and on April 2, 1962, was acquired by the Lister Realty Corporation (Samuel Stearns, president, and Norman Lipson, treasurer).
 In May of 1962, it filed for (and subsequently received) permission to convert the property into 17 apartments.

 8 Gloucester (Demolished)

-The original house at 8 Gloucester was built ca. 1871 for investment banker Henry Chapman Wainwright, one of three contiguous houses (4-6-8 Gloucester), probably for speculative sale.
+The original house at 8 Gloucester was built ca. 1871, one of three contiguous houses (4-6-8 Gloucester) built for investment banker Henry Chapman Wainwright for speculative sale.

 John Blanchard was a shipping merchant in the Calcutta trade and later a cotton commission merchant.
 He had retired in 1872.

 By the 1882-1883 winter season, 8 Gloucester was the home of cotton merchant Francis Williams Sargent and his wife, Jane Welles (Hunnewell) Sargent.
-They had been married in November of 1881, and 8 Gloucester may have been their first home together.
-They continued to live there during the 1884-1885 season, after which they lived in Wellesley while awaiting completion of their new Boston home at 40 Hereford, where they were living by the 1887-1888 season.
+They had married in November of 1881, and 8 Gloucester may have been their first home together.
+They also maintained a home in Wellesley.
+They continued to live at 8 Gloucester during the 1884-1885 season, after which they moved to 183 Marlborough while awaiting completion of their new Boston home at 40 Hereford, where they were living by the 1887-1888 season.

 During the 1888-1889 winter season, 8 Gloucester was the home of Daniel Denny and his wife, Mary DeForest (Bigelow) Denny.
 They previously had lived at 287 Beacon.
 They also maintained a home in Milton.
 Daniel Denny was a dry goods commission merchant in the firm of Denny, Poor & Co., doing business in Boston and New York.
 Daniel Denny’s unmarried brother, Clarence Holbrook Denny, lived with them.
 He was a wool dealer.
 By the 1889-1890 season, they had moved to 401 Marlborough.

 During the 1890-1891 season, George and Laura (Dove) Duncan were living at 8 Gloucester.
-For the next two season, they were again living elsewhere.
+For the next two seasons, they were living in Europe.

-During the 1891-1892 winter season, it was the home of wholesale dry goods merchant Joseph Stevens Kendall and his wife, Ellen (King) Kendall.
-They had previously lived at 315 Dartmouth.
+During the 1891-1892 winter season, the house was leased by wholesale dry goods merchant Joseph Stevens Kendall and his wife, Ellen (King) Kendall.
+They previously had lived at 315 Dartmouth.
 By the 1892-1893 season, they had moved to 316 Beacon.

-By the 1893-1894 winter season, George and Laura (Dove) Duncan had resumed living at 8 Gloucester They continued to live there during the 1894-1895 season, but were again living elsewhere for the next two season.
+By the 1893-1894 winter season, George and Laura (Dove) Duncan had resumed living at 8 Gloucester They continued to live there during the 1894-1895 season, but were again living in Europe for the next two season.

 During the 1901-1902 winter season, 8 Gloucester was the home of note broker Frederick Strong Moseley and his wife, Helen (Carpenter) Moseley.
 They previously had lived in Newburyport.
 By the 1902-1903 season, they had moved to 144 Beacon.

-The Duncans continued to live there during the 1905-1906 winter season, but during the 1906-1907 season it was the home of paper manufacturer Charles Ellis Mason and his wife, Elizabeth (Andrew) Mason.
-They had been married in July of 1905.
-Prior to their marriage, he had lived at 347 Commonwealth with his parents, Mortimer Blake Mason and Mary Emma (Phillips) Mason, and she had lived at 32 Hereford with her aunt, Edith Andrew.
-Charles and Elizabeth Mason continued to live at 8 Gloucester during the 1907-1908 season, after which they moved to 25 Exeter.
+During the 1906-1907 season it was the home of Charles Ellis Mason and his wife, Elizabeth (Andrew) Mason.
+He was associated with his family’s paper manufacturing firm, S. D. Warren & Co.
+They had married in July of 1905, after which they had lived in Hingham, where they continued to maintain a residence.
+Prior to their marriage, he had lived at 347 Commonwealth and she had lived at 32 Hereford and in Hingham.
+They continued to live at 8 Gloucester during the 1907-1908 season, after which they moved to 25 Exeter.

 The Duncans were again living at 8 Gloucester by the 1908-1909 winter season.
 They continued to live there in until her death in August of 1910.
 George Duncan moved soon thereafter, and by the 1911-1912 season, he was living at 62 Commonwealth.